Burkina Faso: Demographics

 Burkina Faso is an ethnically integrated, secular state where most people are concentrated in the south and centre, where their density sometimes exceeds 48 PD/km2.
 Hundreds of thousands of Burkinabè migrate regularly to Ivory Coast and Ghana, mainly for seasonal agricultural work.
 These flows of workers are affected by external events; the September 2002 coup attempt in Ivory Coast and the ensuing fighting meant that hundreds of thousands of Burkinabè returned to Burkina Faso.
 The regional economy suffered when they were unable to work.

-In 2015, most of the population belonged to "one of two West African ethnic cultural groups: the Voltaic and the Mandé.
-Voltaic Mossi make up about 50% of the population and are descended from warriors who moved to the area from Ghana around 1100, establishing an empire that lasted over 800 years".

-The total fertility rate of Burkina Faso is 5.93 children born per woman (2014 estimates), the sixth highest in the world.
+The total fertility rate of Burkina Faso was estimated to be 4.02 children born per woman in 2024, the 23rd highest in the world.

 In 2009 the U.S. Department of State's Trafficking in Persons Report reported that slavery in Burkina Faso continued to exist and that Burkinabè children were often the victims.
 Slavery in the Sahel states in general, is an entrenched institution with a long history that dates back to the trans-Saharan slave trade.
 In 2018, an estimated 82,000 people in the country were living under "modern slavery" according to the Global Slavery Index.

 Ethnic groups

-Burkina Faso's 17.3 million people belong to two major West African ethnic cultural groups—the Voltaic and the Mandé (whose common language is Dioula).
+Burkina Faso's 23 million people belong to two major West African ethnic cultural groups: the Voltaic and the Mandé (whose common language is Dioula).
 The Voltaic Mossi make up about one-half of the population.
 The Mossi claim descent from warriors who migrated to present-day Burkina Faso from northern Ghana around 1100 AD.
 They established an empire that lasted more than 800 years.
 Predominantly farmers, the Mossi kingdom is led by the Mogho Naba, whose court is in Ouagadougou.
+There are approximately 5,000 Europeans.